Chievo accuse Pisa forward Marconi of racism after alleged abuse of Obi | Goal.com

 Serie B side Chievo have claimed that Joel Obi was racially abused at the hands of a Pisa player, who allegedly made an offensive "slave" comment to the ex-Inter man.

-The Verona side drew 2-2 in Monday's league clash, a result that leaves them in ninth place in the second-tier standings.
+The Verona side drew 2-2 in Tuesday's league clash, a result that leaves them in ninth place in the second-tier standings.

 But the game was overshadowed when, after full-time, Chievo accused Michele Marconi of directing abuse at Obi while on the pitch.